wasedatime/wasedatime-web/README.md

 ## Built With

 Back-end (Server):

 * [Node.js](https://nodejs.org/) - Runtime environment used.
 * [Express](http://expressjs.com/) - Node.js web app framework used.

+Imported in code, but NOT being used for now:

 * [MongoDB](https://www.mongodb.com/) - Database used for retrieving information.
 * [mongoose](http://mongoosejs.com/) - Object modeling tool used for MongoDB.

 Front-end (Client):

 * [Create React App](https://github.com/facebook/create-react-app) - Main tool used for building the front-end application.
 See the [client directory](client/) for more details.
 * [Redux](https://redux.js.org) - Library used to manage the state of front-end.
 * [Styled Components](https://www.styled-components.com) - Library used for adding CSS to React components.

 ## Contributing